esikm/Pillow/docs/reference/ImageDraw.rst

         .. versionadded:: 5.3.0

-.. py:method:: PIL.ImageDraw.ImageDraw.pieslice(xy, start, end, fill=None, outline=None)
+.. py:method:: PIL2.ImageDraw.ImageDraw.pieslice(xy, start, end, fill=None, outline=None)

     Same as arc, but also draws straight lines between the end points and the center of the bounding box.